cybera/policy-browser/notebooks/doc2vec_solr_basic_service.md

 #### #filter
 Here the telecom word-pairs are limited to those that appear $N>8$ times, solr is $N>4$, both with a minimum cosine similarity of 0.6

 ![alt-text](images/doc2vec_telecom_filter_bts.png)![alt-text-2](images/solr_telecom_filter_bts.png)

 #### Potential Narrative?

 This is a little more interesting than the cable company word web I have to admit.
-There's a sub cluster that seeems to be about service adoption issues, and there's a branch of the word "basic" which seems to be about internet modernization which could be an interesting analysis route.
+There's a sub cluster that seems to be about service adoption issues, and there's a branch of the word "basic" which seems to be about internet modernization which could be an interesting analysis route.
 However, besides that, the main cluster still looks the same to me as every other main cluster.

 ### Other Network Operators